| Copyright | (c) Justin Le 2015 |

 expects its argument to behave in this way.

-Static Interval
+Static Intervals

 toOn :: Interval m a a Source #